 New crop cultivation is in progress.
-The The interest of farmers in geranium is harvest season is in May and prices are expected to remain high till then.
-Cumin oil is produced from imported seeds, which are in short supply and are fetching a high been a slow and steady rise in the oil price. price.
+The harvest season is in May and prices are expected to remain high till then.
+Cumin oil is produced from imported seeds, which are in short supply and are fetching a high price.
 This has led to an increase in the price of cumin oil.
 Prices are expected to remain high to encourage farmer interest in the product.